geoscixyz/gpg/content/seismic/reflection/seismic_reflection_stacking.rst

 Imagine recording four seismic traces from one source.
 If we plot the travel time for a seismic signal as a function of distance between receiver and source we see that time increases (middle panel).
 The curve through the traces forms a hyperbola.

-For horizontal flat surfaces, the change in travel time for a set of increasing sourcce-receiver spacings of a CMP gather (bottom panel) will be identical to the "common shot gather" (top panel).
+For horizontal flat surfaces, the change in travel time for a set of increasing source-receiver spacings of a CMP gather (bottom panel) will be identical to the "common shot gather" (top panel).
 The travel time curve from the reflector will appear approximately as a hyperbola.
 Unlike for the common shot gather, in the CMP gather all of the arrivals correspond to the same reflection point.

 The hyperbolic representation for the travel time curve is exact if the velocity above the reflector is constant, and if the reflector is flat.
 For layered media we saw that the travel time curve was hyperbolic, but the velocity used should be the RMS velocity.
 Unfortunately we don't know what this velocity is, so we attempt to estimate it from the data themselves.
 We proceed as follows.